hapax/hapax.github.io/assets/visual-qft.md

 We'll call this a *linkage*.
 The *value* $V(\vec{v})$ is the point at which the last arrow of the linkage ends.
-We give an example for a qutrit below, with the usual polygon in red, the linkage in cyan, and the value in purple.
+We give an example for a qutrit below, with the usual polygon in red, the linkage in cyan, and the value in purple:

 <figure>
     <div style="text-align:center"><img src